Responsive Curriculum for Inclusive Learning

 Interventions to make classes inclusive and culturally responsive

-• Provide opportunities for students to collaborate in diverse and mixed groups.
+• Create opportunities for students to work collaboratively within diverse and mixed groups.

-• Develop program/module content that encompasses contributions from individuals of different genders, sexual orientations, racial and cultural identities, as well as from diverse geographic and socio-economic communities.
+• Develop program/module content that incorporates contributions from individuals of various genders and sexual orientations, as well as individuals from various racial and cultural groups, and from different geographic locations and socio-economic backgrounds.

-• Write student learning outcomes that emphasize engagement with equality and diversity.
+• Write student learning outcomes that incorporate components emphasizing the concept of equality and diversity.

-• Reflect on your own identity beliefs, cultural assumptions, and unconscious biases during class preparation.
+• Reflect upon the educator’s own identity beliefs, cultural assumptions, and unconscious biases before preparing the class.

 FAQs